 - Set the chops onto a wire rack (to keep the bottoms from getting soggy) and put them aside while you prep the rest of dinner.

 - Heat the olive oil in a cast iron skillet over medium heat until shimmery.
 Add the chops and cook for 2-3 minutes on each side.

-- Transfer the skillet to the oven and bake for about 15 minutes, or until the pork chops reach 145F in the center.
+- Transfer the skillet to the oven and bake for about 15 minutes, or until the meat reaches 145F in the center.

-- Remove the chops to a plate and tent with foil.
+- Remove to a plate and tent with foil.

 Make the Pasta

 - Heat a large pot of salted water.
 Once it comes to a boil, add the pasta and cook to the package directions.

 - While the pasta is cooking, heat the cast iron skillet over medium and add the pancetta.
 Cook until crispy, about 5 minutes.
 Add the shallot and garlic.
 Cook 2-3 minutes.

 - Scoop out 1 cup of pasta water and drain the pasta.